Perfect Draft Series: Drafting 3rd in 12 Team PPR League

 PPR leagues are becoming more and more the norm, and they can change how you approach your early picks as well as how valuable some of the middle-tier RBs can be.
 Guys like Duke Johnson, Danny Woodhead, and Charles Sims all have extra value in PPR formats and can be consistent RB2 starters.

 As always, I have rules and guidelines I like to follow and for this draft, I wanted to try to stick to my strategies a little more.
 The first go around, I bit on a QB earlier than I like to, and took a TE before the tenth round.
 This time, I wanted to stick to my guns and wait on both positions, a strategy that I think is a great idea with the depth at both positions.
 As a result, I went with the following rules:

 Quarterbacks – No QBs until the tenth round, at least.
 With guys like Philip Rivers, Eli Manning, Kirk Cousins, and Jameis Winston available late in most drafts, there’s no reason I need to pass up on a quality RB or WR in the early rounds to nab a top passer.

 Kickers – Always in the last round.
-I like that Draft Analyzer allows me to remove the kicker as a suggestion anywhere before the final round.
+I like that Draft Hero allows me to remove the kicker as a suggestion anywhere before the final round.

 I wanted to do the third pick because I’ve seen a lot of questions on the Discuss Your Team Forum regarding draft slot selection.
 Because there are three elite receivers this year – Antonio Brown, Julio Jones, and Odell Beckham Jr. – the question has been whether dropping to the third spot puts the owner in a better position for the second round vs. taking Antonio Brown first overall.
 I thought picking third would give me an idea of what that would look like.